Reactive Supervisory Control of Open Discrete-event Systems: Sequential Input-output Behavior

 \section{Sequential Input-output Behavior}

-In This section we aim to characterizes the input-output behaviour of the proposed open DES such that it recognize a reactive specification.
-A reactive specification defines a relationship between an input and an output set such that for any subset of inputs this relationship holds.
-In the reactive synthesis formalism, the input-output relationship is typically defined over a Mealy or Moore transducer \cite{eilenberg1974automata}.
+In this section we aim to characterize the input-output behaviour of the proposed open DES as a reactive module such that it recognizes a regular language specification.
+The input-output behaviour a reactive module is typically implemented over a Mealy or Moore transducer \cite{eilenberg1974automata}.